sitnikovdenis/light-github-actions/README.md

+Changed version
-This repository has been created for GilHub Actions lesson
+This repository has been created for GilHub Actions lesson.